-Mauviel Frying Pan is one of the best pans that you can get in the industry.
-Throughout the year, Mauviel have came out with many different iteration of their frying pans.
-Both the shape and the material that they use change base on the current market demands.
-Newer version are typically made in a bi-metal copper and stainless steel configuration.
-Older version has a tin lined interior, with a thick layer of copper.
+Mauviel Frying Pan are some of the best in the industry.
+Throughout the year, Mauviel have came out with many different iteration of their skillets.
+Both the shape and the metal that they use change base on the current market demands.
+The current model is the m250c which uses a bimetal copper and stainless steel configuration.
+Older model uses copper with a tin lining.

 Mauviel Frying Pan Design

 Normally, copper cookware comes with either a cast iron or brass handle.
 The newer m250c model has a stainless steel handle with a black coating.
 This model that I have uses a stainless steel handle.
 Since stainless steel is a poor conductor of heat it will not get hot on the stove top.
 In terms of appearance, I feel that it clashes a bit with the copper.
 I actually prefer a traditional cast iron look.
 You can see a brass version on the right and the stainless version on the left.
 At the base, the letter Mauviel 1830 is engraved into it.
 Nevertheless, the handle is very well made and sculpted beautifully.
 The center has a divot where you can place your thumb.
 The sides are also raised so that it will give you additional grip when you pour.

 On older mauviel cookware, they usually come with three rivets.
 For whatever reason, Mauviel has been releasing models with only two rivets.
 In its place, is their logo.
 While I cannot confirm this, I suspect this was mainly done for cost reduction.

 The shape of the frying pan is a traditional french style with no rolled lip.
 For its size, it has a very generous base cooking surface area.
 It has 6.75 inch of cooking area as oppose to a similar All Clad skillet which has only 5.5 inch.